The synergistic impact of NSAIDs and aggressive hydration therapy on the rate of post-ERCP pancreatitis in high -risk and low -risk patients

 Gastroenterology and Hepatology from Bed to Bench,

-Method: This study included 281 eligible participants after exclusion.
-The patients according to demographic characteristics and co-morbidities were divided to high risk and low risk participants.
-High risk group was divided randomly to two subgroups. both of them received NSAIDs (100 mg rectal Diclofenac).
-In one group received standard hydration (1.5mg/kg/hr), another group received aggressive hydration (3mg/kh/h).
-Low risk group received standard hydration.
-One of its subgroups received NSAID, other not.
-The efficacy of these preventions were compared between 4 subgroups.
+Methods: This study included 281 eligible participants after exclusion.
+According to demographic characteristics and co-morbidities, the patients were divided to high risk and low risk.
+The high-risk group was divided randomly into two subgroups and both of them received NSAIDs (100 mg rectal Diclofenac).
+One group received standard hydration (1.5mg/kg/hr), another the other received aggressive hydration (3mg/kg/h).
+The low-risk group received standard hydration.
+One of its subgroups received NSAIDs, while others did not.
+The efficacy of these preventions was compared across 4 subgroups.

-Conclusion: the aggressive hydration could significantly decrease the risk of PEP.
-However, still, the low risk group exposed lowest risk of PEP.
-NSAIDS, could not alone help to decrease the rate PEP in low risk groups.
-Overall, it seems hydration and NSAIDs therapy had synergistic outcome in high risk patients.
+Conclusion: The aggressive hydration could significantly decrease the risk of PEP.
+However, the low-risk group was exposed to the lowest risk of PEP.
+NSAIDs could not help to decrease the rate PEP in the low-risk groups alone.
+Overall, it seems hydration and NSAIDs therapy had synergistic outcome in high-risk patients.

 - Keywords: Endoscopic retrograde cholangiopancreatography (ERCP), post ERCP pancreatitis.